SDN Children’s Services

 The Board of SDN appoints the Chief Executive Officer and sets the scope of her authority to establish and administer all services, budgets and finances, and to otherwise manage the organisation.

-The SDN Board is also responsible for considering particular matters that affect SDN and CFS (the SDN group).
+The SDN Board is responsible for considering particular matters that affect SDN and CFS (the SDN group).
 Both Boards are also responsible for:

 - Providing overall strategic direction for their company